JuliaLang/julia/doc/src/manual/variables-and-scoping.md

   * an assignment would result in a modified *global* variable, or
   * a variable is specifically marked with the keyword `local`.

-Thus global variables are only inherited for reading but not for writing:
+Thus global variables are only inherited for reading, not for writing:

 ```jldoctest
 julia> x, y = 1, 2;